tb-dhk/tb-dhk/README.md

 i'm an aspiring musician from singapore but i also do programming on the side.

 this account is mostly just for me to do weird projects on. don't mind it

+**warning**: most of these projects use my old username, which may lead to some broken links. feel free to help me change the username from `shuu-wasse` to `tb-dhk`.